 Antoine Jacobsohn, Head of the King’s Kitchen Garden at Versailles

 What if you could walk down the street and, next to the shrubs and other flowers, fruits and vegetables were growing?
 That’s the hope of Antoine Jacobsohn, Head of the King’s Kitchen Garden at the Palace of Versailles.
-I spent an afternoon with Jacobsohn recently when he came to DC’s Alliance Française to speak about his role in managing this historic French garden.
+I spent an afternoon with Jacobsohn recently when he came to DC’s Alliance Française to speak about his role in managing this famous French garden.

 About Antoine Jacobsohn

 So who is Antoine Jacobsohn?
 Few would guess from his perfect French accent that Jacobsohn actually hails from the United States, from New Jersey, to be exact.
 An avid Francophile, he moved to France in his early 20s after graduating from Cornell University’s College of Agriculture.
 After pursuing a series of gardening-related jobs, he eventually ended up at Versailles where in 2008 he became director of the vegetable and fruit gardens at the palace known as the King’s Kitchen Garden (Le Potager du Roi in French.)

 Jacobsohn’s garden is not part of the ornamental gardens at Versailles; rather, it is located on a 24-acre plot smack dab in the middle of a city.
 Noting the “urban desert” that surrounds it, he finds this worrisome for the future as city dwellers have increasingly less access to food as the world becomes increasingly urbanized.
 He believes we need to rethink how we shape our gardens by putting more emphasis on incorporating food into the design.

 “People can recognize spinach on a shelf, but not in the ground,” he said.